-Freewell Magnetic Quick Swap Filter System Review: Are they worth it?
+Freewell Magnetic Filter Review: Are they worth it?

-When I first heard about this product I had a lot of questions.
+When I first heard about Freewell’s magnetic filter system I had a lot of questions.
 Particularly with how well the filters would actually stay on my lens.
 I was having visions of accidentally knocking off the filter and losing it over a cliff.
 To put my concerns to rest I put this worry to the test… but I will get to that later.

 Freewell sent me their new magnetic quick swap 10 stop ND filter and a Polarizer to put to the test and share my thoughts.
-To make a fair review of these filters, I compared them to my most trusted filters by NiSi.
+To make a fair review of the Freewell magnetic filter system, I compared them to my most trusted filters by NiSi.
 Comparing colour cast, ergonomics, quality and cost to other filters on the market.

-Let’s dive into what these filters are all about and discover if they are actually worth your money.
+So, let’s dive into what this Freewell magnetic filter system review, and discover if they are actually worth your money.

 Video Review + Unboxing

 This Freewell filter system actually comes in two pieces.
 The actual filter (ND, POLA ETC.) and a magnetic clear UV filter.
 The clear UV filter has a magnetic ring that screws into the threads of your lens and can stay attached permanently if you wish.

 Once this clear UV filter is threaded on your lens, you can swap your magnetic filters on and off in a matter of seconds.
 This instantly became a luxury I never knew I wanted.
 Being able to swap out filters in an instant or quickly remove them to reframe or focus is a real game changer.